Chinese crackdown boosts artist Ai on world stage

 It certainly caught collectors' imagination.

-In May, a one-tonne batch of the seeds, which can be arranged in any shape, fetched $782,500 at Sotheby's in New York, an auction record for Ai.
+In May, a one-ton batch of the seeds, which can be arranged in any shape, fetched $782,500 at Sotheby's in New York, an auction record for Ai.

 While significant, Ai's commercial value pales in comparison to other Chinese contemporary artists, and prices for his works have not skyrocketed in the same way.
 Before this year, his auction record stood at $657,000 for "Chandelier" set in 2007.